MMB3000/Schroedinger/README.md

 Eigen.cpp
 --> Implements algorithm to calculate the first eigenvector and eigenvalue and next ones by the deflation method

+InputSchroedinger.txt
+--> Example of possible input file with the physical quantities and parameters needed

 WaveFunction.nb
 --> Plots the graphs for the wave function solutions